eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/examples.rst

 of the `Fast DDS GitHub repository`_.
 It is very similar to DDSDynamicHelloWorldExample, but the shared type is complex enough to require the TypeLookup Service due to the dependency of inner struct types.
-Specifically, it uses the |DomainParticipant::register_remote_type-api| approach with a callback.